kruthar/2048/README.md

 * The extension currently allows you to manipulate the game through left, right, up and down buttons.
 * There is an optimize button which will print out statistics on the next best move based on empty cells remaining, and proximity of large tiles to corners
 * All relevant print outs can be seen in the console window of the 2048 tab.
+* The play button starts optimized play based on empty cells remaining.

 ##Known Issues

 * Sometimes after editing the extension, reloading it, and refreshing your 2048 tab, the extension icon is not in the URL box.
-- Simply click into the url box and press enter to navigate to the same page afresh.
+** Simply click into the url box and press enter to navigate to the same page afresh.